 FCM Consulting Global Quarterly Trend Report Q2-2023

-Q2-2023 is a tale of two stories – as the volume of business trips increases and travel patterns stabilise, disruption remains, and many organisations are thinking about how to make travel budgets stretch further, despite early signs that hotel rates and fares are plateauing.
+Q2-2023 is one of two halves.
+One sees the Northern Hemisphere push travel demand over summer, while the other sees the rest of the world plateau.
+As the volume of business trips increases and travel patterns stabilise, disruption remains, and many organisations are thinking about how to make travel budgets stretch further.

 Business travel trends from Q2-2023 include: